santiagotoscanini/dotfiles/README.md

     - [ ] TickTick
     - [ ] Brave / Chrome
     - [ ] Spotify
+- [ ] Make a script for OS Configurations.
 - [ ] Make it available to Windows and Linux.